-61 Improve child safety, permanency, and well-being outcomes for American Indian children served by these programs.
+61. Improve county and tribal government relationships and establish methods to measure success in this area.
+Improve child safety, permanency, and well-being outcomes for American Indian children served by these programs.
 1 Recognize and actively support the sovereignty of Tribal Governments.
 The state should directly fund more front-end services, including prevention and early intervention that have the capacity to promote safety, reduce risk and promote healing from abuse and neglect.
 This may include the direct funding of services for families involved in the child protection system and allow DHS to work creatively with providers to support the service array.
-This allows for more proactive service delivery by providing services to families before concerns reach higher risk warranting involuntary services and to also reduce re-occurrence into the □ Deadline □ Legislative Action (Funding) □ Technology/Infrastructure □ Ease of Implementation DHS- IV-E Reform and 2017 legislative funding DHS Legislator Pending legislation to expand PSOP Pending legislation to expand child care allocation 62 child protection system.
-Increase monitoring and evaluation: Monitor and report disparities, as well as outcomes for African American and American Indian children and families, using the Social Services Information System and review indicators Identify areas of underrepresentation and pilot methods to promote access for those populations who are not yet visible to the system Work with the Human Services Performance Council to further develop new data reporting, gathering, and analysis methods, instruments and □ Deadline □ Legislative Action (2015) □ Technology/Infrastructure (Technology- Tableau) □ Ease of Implementation Disparities grant Tableau DHS Equity pilot project planning underway (AI families) Development of ICWA compliance in process 2010 disparities report updated
+This allows for more proactive service delivery by providing services to families before concerns reach higher risk warranting involuntary services and to also reduce re-occurrence into the child protection system. □ Deadline □ Deadline □ Legislative Action (Funding) □ Technology/Infrastructure □ Ease of Implementation DHS- IV-E Reform and 2017 legislative funding DHS Legislator Pending legislation to expand PSOP Pending legislation to expand child care allocation 62.
+Increase monitoring and evaluation: Monitor and report disparities, as well as outcomes for African American and American Indian children and families, using the Social Services Information System and review indicators Identify areas of underrepresentation and pilot methods to promote access for those populations who are not yet visible to the system □ Deadline ○ Legislative Action (2015) ○ Technology/Infrastructure (Technology- Tableau) □ Ease of Implementation Disparities grant Tableau DHS Equity pilot project planning underway (AI families) Development of ICWA compliance in process 2010 disparities report updated